dspears/gatsby-plugin-scroll-reveal/README.md

 ## Install

-`yarn add gatsby-plugin-scroll-reveal`
+`yarn add gatsby-plugin-scroll-reveal-with-new-react`

 or

-`npm install --save gatsby-plugin-scroll-reveal`
+`npm install --save gatsby-plugin-scroll-reveal-with-new-react`

 ## How to use